thegetty/quire-docs/content/docs-v1/sequences.md

 abstract: "Create interactive 360-degree rotations from static sequences of images"
 ---

 360-degree rotating images are created from a sequence of static image files that show incremental views around the diameter of a three-dimensional object.
-Quire displays these image sequences in a click-and-drag interface that allows users to freely flip through the sequence and thereby around the object.
+Quire displays these image sequences in a click-and-drag interface that allows users to freely flip through the sequence and thereby rotate the object.

 {{< q-class "box tip" >}}
 While designed for 360-degree rotations around an object, there's nothing to say an image sequence has to be that.
 The same system could be used on frames of a video, pages of a flip book, a panorama, or any other incremental sequence of images you might think of or create.